 On 4 March 2020, 49 per cent of the shares in ePension GmbH & Co.
 KG ('ePension'), Hamburg, were acquired, followed by a further 2 per cent on 4 August 2020. ePension provides a digital platform for the administration of occupational pension schemes.
 Together with its wholly owned subsidiary E&P Pensionsmanagement GmbH, it is also a service provider for employers and their staff in the field of occupational retirement pensions.
-By incorporating products for the administration of retirement pensions from ePension, the Hypoport Group is expanding its fully integrated digital insurance platform.
+By incorporating products for the administration of retirement pension, the Hypoport Group is expanding its fully integrated digital insurance platform.

 The purchase of the remaining 49 per cent has been agreed for 31 December 2023.
 During the overall assessment of the contractual arrangements, Hypoport decided to apply the acquisition method at the acquisition date for the remaining 49 per cent of the shares to be acquired in 2023.
 Full consolidation will therefore take place without recognising non-controlling interests.
-The purchase price for all of ePension's shares is approximately €42 million, including €12.8 million that was paid in 2020 and an amount of €9.2 million that will be due for payment at the end of 31 December 2023.
+The purchase price for all of ePension's shares is approximately \notin 42 million, including \notin 12.8 million that was paid in 2020 and an amount of \notin 9.2 million that will be due for payment at the end of 31 December 2023.
 This amount is considered to be an interest-bearing loan until the payment is made on 31 December 2023.
 In addition, variable consideration has also been agreed that is dependent on ePension's earnings performance in 2023.
-The total amount that will be payable is currently estimated to be no more than €20.0 million.
-A financial liability has been recognised for the purchase consideration components to be paid in 2023.
-Although this subsequent payment of the purchase consideration will not be made until 2023, Hypoport has decided against discounting in view of the current level of interest rates.
+The total amount that will be payable is currently estimated to be no more than \notin 20.0 million.
+A financial liability has been recognised for the purchase consideration will not be made until 2023, Hypoport has decided against discounting in view of the current level of interest rates.
 The purchase consideration was largely attributable to an insurance portfolio, software and goodwill.